kevlarr/kevlarr/README.md

 or users to determine the direction of a feature or product to building out UIs/APIs, improving developer experience on projects, creating CI/CD pipelines (in particular Gitlab/Github Actions), and managing infrastructure (typically via **Terraform** on AWS but with some experience on GCP).

-I have a few side projects that I split my (very limited) free time between, most of which are private - the more interesting (to me) public ones can be found at [crude computer](https://github.com/crudecomputer).